awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 ## Reindex data between OpenSearch Service domains<a name="remote-reindex-domain"></a>

-The most basic scenario is that the source index is in the same Region as your target domain with a publicly accessible endpoint and you have signed IAM credentials\.
+The most basic scenario is that the source index is in the same AWS Region as your target domain with a publicly accessible endpoint and you have signed IAM credentials\.

-Specify the source index to reindex from and the target index to reindex to:
+From the target domain, specify the source index to reindex from and the target index to reindex to:

 ```
-POST target-domain-endpoint/_reindex
+POST _reindex
 {
   "source": {
     "remote": {